-The Extended Stay Research Unit will allow SLU to take its vaccine research to the next level.
+The Extended Stay Research Unit will allow Saint Louis University to take its vaccine research to the next level.

 The facility allows SLU to conduct human challenge influenza studies, which differ from the more common flu vaccine clinical trials historically done at SLU.

 In a traditional flu study, we vaccinate people and see if their immune systems respond by creating antibodies that fight flu.
 In a human challenge study, we vaccinate people, then deliberately challenge their bodies by exposing them to flu to see if they get sick.